Bong Revilla: Political career

-Vice-governor of Cavite
+Vice-governor of Cavite (1995–1998)

 In June 1994, Revilla became a member of the then-ruling party Lakas–NUCD, which drafted him to be their gubernatorial candidate in Cavite.
 According to him, it was President Fidel V. Ramos who first convinced him to enter politics and invited him to join the party.
 However, he was invited by National Bureau of Investigation director Epimaco Velasco, who also a Lakas member to be his running mate instead in the province.
 In the 1995 local elections, Velasco and Revilla won as governor and vice governor, beating the tandem of Juanito "Johnny" Remulla Sr. and Danilo Lara.

 As vice governor, he chaired Cavite's Provincial Task Force Against Illegal Gambling named "Task Force Sugal na Bawal", Cavite Multi-Agency Anti-Drug Council, and Task Force Bantay Likas Yaman.
-His anti-drug efforts earned him recognitions from the International Narcotics Enforcement Officers Association, Inc. He also founded the Ramon "Bong" Revilla Jr. Foundation Inc. and the RRJ People's Organization Inc., where he served as chairman and president and chairman, respectively.
+His anti-drug efforts earned him recognition from the International Narcotics Enforcement Officers Association, Inc. He also founded the Ramon "Bong" Revilla Jr. Foundation Inc. and the RRJ People's Organization Inc., where he served as chairman and president and chairman, respectively.

-Governor of Cavite
+Governor of Cavite (1998–2001)

 In February 1998, Velasco resigned as governor of Cavite when he was appointed as Secretary of the Interior and Local Government, replacing then senatorial candidate Robert Barbers.
 Revilla then assumed the governorship of the province.
 In the May 1998 local elections, he won a full term for the position of governor.

 As governor, Revilla also chaired various civic organizations such as the Cavite Clean and Green project, Region IV Peace and Order Council, Calabarzon Development Council, Cavite Provincial Peace and Order Council, Provincial Development Council, and the Cavite Provincial Tourism Council.
-He also founded the Cavite Rescue 161, an emergency response unit of the province.
+He also founded Cavite Rescue 161, an emergency response unit of the province.
 During his term as governor, the Cavite Computer Center and the Cavite-Korea Friendship Hospital were established, while projects such as the Cavite Sports Complex and the Cavite Convention Center were commenced.
 The Proposed Conceptual Provincial Development Plan of Cavite, also called Vision 2020, was also furnished during this term.

 He completed a Special Local Chief Executive Program on Local Governance at the Development Academy of the Philippines in Pasig in 1998.
 He was given the Lifetime Achievement Award by the National Press Club in 1998 and was named as Most Outstanding Governor of Gawad Papuri Awards in 1999 and Most Outstanding Governor of the Department of Health Sandugo National Program in 2000.

 During the Second EDSA Revolution from January 16 to 20, 2001, Revilla's political career deteriorated when he called for the resignation of his godfather, President Joseph Estrada, who was impeached and removed from office due to graft and corruption charges, at the height of the protest.
 In his May 2001 reelection bid for governor, he was trounced by then-Representative Ayong Maliksi by a wide margin.

-He returned to his acting career and became a TV actor in GMA Network's sitcom Idol Ko si Kap.
+He returned to his acting career and became a TV actor on the GMA Network's sitcom Idol Ko si Kap.